 Public involvement is a process by which planning agencies search out the public and diligently work to engage them in the transportation planning process.
 Public involvement is an extremely vital part of the Birmingham MPO’s outreach activities because it gives the MPO and other transportation officials an opportunity to get ideas from the public concerning transportation plans and programs for the Birmingham Metropolitan Area.
-It also provides environmental justice communities and opportunity to adequately weigh in on the social, economic, energy, and environmental benefits and burdens that their communities might face as a result of transportation decisions.
+It also provides opportunity for environmental justice communities to provide input on the social, economic, energy, and environmental benefits and burdens that may result from transportation decisions.
 In short, the purpose of the public involvement process is for planning agencies to make better decisions that will reflect the community’s mobility and accessibility needs.

 Public Participation Plan